syndit/com.synditcorp.ruleengine/README.md

 ## Variables

-For optional step 5, load any variables to be used by the rule expressions, APIs handlers, or Java handlers.
+For optional step 5, load any variables to be used by the rule expressions, API handlers, or Java handlers.

 	TreeMap<String, Object> variables = new TreeMap<String, Object>();
 	Double amount = 11.50;